donguichoi/UTOKYO-Visual-media/README.md

 `--side_view --save_mesh --full_frame`.

-MANO model files and the pretrained checkpoint are **not included** in this repository due to their licence terms.
+MANO model files and the pretrained checkpoint are **not included** in this repository due to their license terms.
 Obtain them from the official HaMeR `fetch_demo_data.sh` script and the MANO distribution site.